Being a staple ingredient in most tanning products, it can be really challenging to find a DHA free self-tanner.

 Unlike the Glow Oil, Aussie Bronze Instant Tan gives you an immediate bronzed colour on application.
 There is no developing time, so you can pretty much apply and walk out the door.

-There is a lot to be said about the features of this self-tanner.
+There is a lot to be said about the features of this DHA free self tanner.
 The formula truly contains no nasties and is perfect for those allergic to chemicals found in most fake tans or are simply opting for more natural products.

 The key features of the Aussie Bronze Instant Tan are: